ariannagavioli/Motion-Planning-for-KUKA-LBR/README.md

 Given a set of points the end effector must go through and an obstacle, the goal of the project is to implement a Motion Planning, performing null-space reconfiguration, using MATLAB and the CoppeliaSim simulator.
 ### Prerequisites and how to run it
 In order to run the project, MATLAB 2020 and [CoppeliaSim robot simulator](https://www.coppeliarobotics.com/downloads) must be installed.
-Add the libraries necessary for the communication with CoppeliaSim:
+Add the libraries necessary for the communication with CoppeliaSim, copying them from the CoppeliaSim installation folder:
 * `remApi.m`
 * `remoteApi.so`
 * `remoteApiProto.m`